OrangeJam/iSchool/project_proposal.md

 =========

 We maintain a priority queue of user stories on trello.com.
-The stories are broken in to tasks which are directly implementable.
+The stories are broken into tasks which are directly implementable.
 When a story is selected for development it is moved into the "in progress" column, and tasks are checked off as they are completed.
 When all tasks are completed and our definition of done is fulfilled, the task